Sacred Concert (Ellington)

 Ellington called these concerts "the most important thing I have ever done".
-He said many times that he was not trying to compose a "Mass" (liturgy).
+He said many times that he was not trying to compose a Mass.
 The critic Gary Giddins has characterized these concerts as Ellington bringing the Cotton Club revue to the church.

 Concert of Sacred Music

 Grace Cathedral in San Francisco planned a "Festival of Grace", with a variety of cultural works and speakers, to occur during the first year the cathedral was open, and Ellington's concert was to be a part of it.
 (The "festival" also included a performance by Vince Guaraldi.)